 Bulbs and bulblike plants, Perennials, Flowers

-Use in rock gardens or under flowering shrubs, naturalize in woodland, or grow in pots.
+Use in rock gardens or under flowering shrubs, naturalize in woodlands, or grow in pots.
 Plant in fall, setting bulbs 3–4 in. deep and 3 in. apart in moist soil with ample humus.
-Prefer year-round moisture.
+They prefer year-round moisture.
 Do not divide often; when division is necessary, do the job right after bloom.

 Foot-high stems carry 1 1/2-in. flowers; inner segments are heavily infused with green.
 Better adapted to mild-winter zones than G. nivalis.